-Stiff Goldenrod is an erect native perennial, the unbranched stem of which can be from 1 to 5+ feet high, is downy and frequently with a reddish color with age.
+Stiff Goldenrod is an erect native perennial, the unbranched stem, which can be from 1 to 5+ feet high, is downy and frequently with a reddish color with age.

-The leaves are grayish-green, stiff at maturity, oval, hairy, with the lower basal ones long-stalked with a shallow groove facing upward; the upper alternate leaves stalkless to extremely short stalks; margins may be slightly serrate.
+The leaves are grayish-green, stiff at maturity, oval, hairy, with the lower basal ones long-stalked with a shallow groove on the stalk facing upward; the upper alternate leaves are stalkless or with extremely short stalks; margins may be slightly serrate.
 Leaves within the floral array become bracts.
-Basal leaves frequently persist through the winter.
+Late season new basal rosette leaves frequently persist through the winter.

 The floral array is a grouping of branched clusters, large for the size of the plant, corymbiform in shape, that is - somewhat flat-topped - and the whole thing up to 10 inches wide.
 Stalks of the cluster and the individual flowers are hairy.

-Flowers: Each small flower has 6 to 13 fertile (pistillate) yellow ray florets and a central disc up to 1/3 inch wide of 14 to 36 bisexual florets with yellow corolla tubes that have 5 lobes that are erect to spreading when open.
+Flowers: Each small composite flower has 6 to 13 fertile (pistillate) yellow ray florets and a central disc up to 1/3 inch wide of 14 to 36 bisexual florets with yellow corolla tubes which have 5 lobes at the throat that are erect to spreading when open.
+The rays are very short - 1.4–5.4 × 1.2–1.9 mm in size.
 The disc florets have 5 stamens with yellow anthers.
 The stamens tightly surround the single style which is branched with a triangular appendage on the tip of each branch and greatly exserted from the corolla when the floret opens.
-The phyllaries (bracts) surrounding the flower head are in 3 to 4 series, oblong, of unequal length, appressed, have a green midrib with 3 to 5 pronounced nerves and rounded tips.
+The phyllaries (bracts) surrounding the outside of the flower head are in 3 to 4 series, oblong, of unequal length, appressed, have a green midrib with 3 to 5 pronounced nerves and rounded tips.
 The stalk of the flower has fine hair.